What are recurring payments? Examples, benefits, and strategy

-So, what do businesses need to know in order to implement recurring payments effectively?
-Keep reading to learn everything you need to know about this payment option, including use cases, their benefits, potential drawbacks, and how businesses can use them to set themselves up for success.
+So, what do businesses need to know to implement recurring payments effectively?
+Keep reading to discover everything about this payment option, including use cases, their benefits, potential drawbacks, and how businesses can use them to set themselves up for success.

 What is a recurring payment?

 A recurring payment is a payment that is automatically charged to a customer's credit card or bank account periodically.
-Online merchants will typically use card-on-file transactions for a recurring payment meaning they will store the cardholder’s payment details with their consent, in order to withdraw the funds that are due.
+Online merchants will typically use card-on-file transactions for a recurring payment meaning they will store the cardholder’s payment details with their consent, in order to withdraw due funds in the future.

-Recurring payments aren’t a new concept, but today, we’re seeing many more applications for this payment method for merchants in a wide range of industries.
-Next we look at the use cases - traditional and innovative - for subscription payments.
+Recurring payments aren’t a new concept, but today, we’re seeing them growing in popularity in a wide range of industries.
+Now let’s look at the use cases - traditional and innovative - for subscription payments.

 Recurring payment examples